ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/pages/contributing.md

 5) [Test the SSH connection is working correctly](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)

+6) Now, you can clone the repository to your local machine.
+You can do this by running `git clone git@github.com:<your account name>/ds-pokemon-hacking.github.io.git` in your terminal.

+7) Navigate to the project directory with `cd ds-pokemon-hacking.github.io`.

-6) [Specify a "remote upstream" repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) for synchronising changes made in the main repo to yours.
+8) [Specify a "remote upstream" repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) for synchronising changes made in the main repo to yours.

     - Run this command to confirm no **upstream** fetch and push remote repos exist (only **origin** fetch and pull).
       ```